Lava Ridge Wind Project

 The Lava Ridge Wind Project was a proposed wind energy plant to be built in the Magic Valley region of Idaho.
-It would have a maximum of 400 wind turbines generating a nameplate capacity of over 1000 MW, making it one of the most powerful wind farms in the United States.
-The project has faced opposition, in part due to turbines and infrastructure potentially being visible from the site of the former Minidoka internment camp.
+It would have built a maximum of 400 wind turbines generating a nameplate capacity of over 1000 MW, making it one of the most powerful wind farms in the United States.
+The project faced opposition, in part due to turbines and infrastructure potentially being visible from the site of the former Minidoka internment camp.
 On June 6, 2024, the Bureau of Land Management issued their final environmental impact statement, outlining their preferred alternative, which would reduce the project's footprint by approximately 50% compared to the original proposal.
 On December 9, it approved a final project with up to 241 turbines, the closest of which to Minidoka National Historic Site would be 9 miles away.
+The project's approval was canceled in 2025 after the transition from the Biden administration to the second Trump administration.

 Background

-The Bureau of Land Management (BLM) manages federal lands in the United States, including the land that the project is being proposed for.
+The Bureau of Land Management (BLM) manages federal lands in the United States, including the project site.
 Soon after taking office, President Biden signed an executive order which set a goal to increase onshore renewable energy production on Department of the Interior lands.

-The BLM has been asked by Congress to increase production of renewable energy on federal lands to at least "25 gigawatts of electricity from wind, solar, and geothermal energy projects by not later than 2025."
+The BLM was asked by Congress to increase production of renewable energy on federal lands to at least "25 gigawatts of electricity from wind, solar, and geothermal energy projects by not later than 2025."
 By May 9, 2023, the BLM approved projects representing approximately 37% of that goal, and by April 11, 2024, the BLM had surpassed their goal more than a year early.

-There are already 170 wind turbines within 30 miles of the project area with a total generating capacity of 280 MW.
+There were already 170 wind turbines within 30 miles of the project area with a total generating capacity of 280 MW.
 Additionally, there are several other wind and solar projects proposed near the project.
 A project of similar size and capacity (1,500 MW), Taurus Wind, would be directly west of Lava Ridge.
 Salmon Falls Wind (800 MW) would be located approximately 30 miles south of Lava Ridge.
 Three solar projects located just east of US 93 to the north and south of Midpoint Substation would cover 10,000 acres with a combined capacity of over 1,000 MW.